ugly-custard/discord-mod-bot/README.md

 # To host it yourself
 Just change the CONSTANTS file to whatever you want, change the userID in the if check in the main file to whoever's userID you want

-I host the bot on heroku, with heroku-postgres as the databse Just connect a database to your app on heroku and deploy the code with necessary changes and you're good to go!
+I host the bot on heroku, with heroku-postgres as the databse.
+Just connect a database to your app on heroku and deploy the code with necessary changes and you're good to go!

-do whatever the fuck you want with the code just give me credits :flushed:
+Do whatever the fuck you want with the code just give me credits :flushed: